jeffhandley/jeffhandley.github.io/_posts/2018-09-12-graphql-is-not-odata.md

 We were using [fetchr](https://github.com/yahoo/fetchr/blob/master/README.md) pretty early on and it was pretty cool.
 Fetchr gave us a protocol and took care of a lot of plumbing, but it was very CRUD-oriented, which we didn't love.
 We knew we wanted _something_ to sit between our APIs and our UI that would serve as a façade, but we didn't know what would serve the need.
 Until GraphQL was announced.

 As soon as GraphQL was available, Simon and Howard were all over it.
-They knew we needed to invest in using GraphQL; they saw the power of transforming the shapes coming out of our APIs into the shapes our UI needs.
+They knew we needed to invest in using GraphQL; they saw the power of transforming the shapes coming out of our APIs into what our UI needs.
 They appreciated the simplicity of GraphQL's protocol and its explicitness for both the client and the server.
 Simon and Howard recognized that our group could build the GraphQL layer independently from the groups building the APIs.

 When Simon and Howard presented GraphQL to me, I was immediately sold.
 Within literally 5 minutes, the lightbulbs were going off for me and I was infatuated with GraphQL and ready to use it.
 We started putting plans in motion so that we could: